tfsamaral/reporanker/README.md

 		float64(r.TotalFileChanges)*filesWeight
 ```
 Additionally there is a time weight, that starts at 1 and gradually decays for inactivity beyond 15 days.
-The time score is applied to the initial score:
+The time weight is applied to the initial score:

 ```Go
 timeWeight := 1.0